The Yang-Baxter equation and Thompson's group $F$: Introduction

 In 1965, R. Thompson defined three groups, $F$, $T$ and $V$, that are nowadays called the Thompson groups.
 They were used to construct finitely-presented groups with unsolvable word problem \cite{thompson}.
 Thompson proved that $T$ and $V$ are finitely-presented, infinite simple groups.
 The group $F$ is $FP_\infty$ and it is the first example of a torsion-free infinite dimensional $FP_\infty$ group \cite{brown-geo}.
-The present work arose from an observation of an infinite presentation of the Thompson group $F$, $F\simeq\operatorname{Gp}\langle x_0,x_1,...\mid x_nx_k=x_kx_{n+1},\, k<n\rangle$.
-In fact, the properties of this presentation led us to the definition of partial set-theoretic solutions.
-We show the following: \begin{thm_A} There exists a square-free, non-degenerate, involutive partial set-theoretic solution, $(X,r)$ such that its structure group $G(X,r)$ is isomorphic to the Thompson group $F$.
+The present work arose from an observation of an infinite presentation of the Thompson group $F$, $F\simeq\operatorname{Gp}\langle x_0,x_1,...\mid x_nx_k=x_kx_{n+1},\, k<n\rangle$ and we found a surprising connection between this and partial solutions.
+This raises the question of whether there are further connections between partial solutions and Thompson's groups in general, and in Section $6$, we present some points in this direction. \begin{thm_A} There exists a square-free, non-degenerate, involutive partial set-theoretic solution, $(X,r)$ such that its structure group $G(X,r)$ is isomorphic to the Thompson group $F$.
 Furthermore, $(X,r)$ is irretractable, decomposable and it induces a non-degenerate and square-free cycle set $(X,\star)$. \end{thm_A}

 The paper is organized as follows.
 In Section $1$, we give some preliminaries on set-theoretic solutions of the Yang-Baxter equation, cycle sets and braces.
 In Section $2$, we give some preliminaries on inverse semigroups and monoids.
 In Section $3$, we give some preliminaries on the Thompson group $F$, and some of its properties.
 In Section $4$, we define partial set-theoretic solutions, we extend the usual definitions of non-degenerate, braided and involutive to this context.
 We prove some properties of the square-free partial set-theoretic solutions and Theorem $1$.
 In Section $5$, we define partial braces and introduce the method of right reversing.
 This process was developed in the context of Garside monoids and groups and it is an important tool in the proof of Theorem $2$.
 In Section $6$, we prove Theorem $3$, and at last we make an attempt to compare between the properties of set-theoretic solutions and those of partial set-theoretic solutions.
+Section $7$ is an appendix.

 \begin{acknowledgment} I am very grateful to Mark Lawson for his great help in learning the domain of inverse semigroups, via his book and via the numerous questions I asked him.
 I am also grateful to Ben Steinberg for suggesting me the study of the restricted product of a commutative inverse monoid and the symmetric inverse monoid. \end{acknowledgment}